apshen/arageli/README.md

 ## Goals of this fork

-1. Compile library by recent versions of GCC and Clang
+- Compile library by recent versions of GCC and Clang.
+There was no active development in original [SVN repository](https://sourceforge.net/p/arageli/code/HEAD/tree/) since the second half of 2012.
+Building the code from SVN fails with modern compiler versions.
-1. Improve perfomance of arbitrary precision computations: classes *big_int* and *big_float*
+- Improve perfomance of arbitrary precision computations: classes *big_int* and *big_float*.
+It should be comparable to well known arbitrary precision libraries like [GMP](https://gmplib.org) and [Boost.Multiprecision](https://github.com/boostorg/multiprecision).

 Supporting MSVC *is not* a goal.
 However, it will be great if there is a volunteer who can with MSVC.